This post may contain affiliate links, view our disclosure.

 Step-by-Step Instructions

-Pro Tip: For best results, chop the herbs by hand instead of using a food processor.
-It’s easy to over-process herbs in a food processor!
-We don’t want an herb paste here; we just want them finely chopped.
+• For best results, chop the herbs by hand instead of using a food processor.
+It’s easy to over-process and/or damage herbs in a food processor!
+Also, note that we don’t want an herb paste here; we just want them finely chopped.

 Storage

-Store this sauce for up to 2 weeks in a glass jar in the fridge.
+This is a great make-ahead condiment!
+You can store this sauce for up to 2 weeks in a covered glass jar in the fridge.
+Or pop it into a freezer-safe container and freeze for up to 3 months.

 This version uses half parsley and half cilantro because I love the fresh, bright flavor that cilantro adds.
 However, to make this recipe authentically, omit the cilantro and use 1 full bunch of parsley.